-&lt;sup>14 The term "group causation theories," as used here, simply refers to theories courts say they apply to "relax" the actual causation requirement in the three paradigmatic cases.
-It is not meant to imply that a collective caused the harm as suggested by Mark Geistfeld.
-Mark Geistfeld, The Doctrinal Unity of Alternative Liability and Market-Share Liability, 155 U. PA.
-L. REV. 447, 452-53 (2006); see also infra note 170 and accompanying text.
+&lt;sup>12 The term "group causation theories," as used here, simply refers to theories courts apply to "relax" the actual causation requirement in the three paradigmatic cases.
+It is not meant to imply that a collective caused the harm as suggested by Mark Geistfeld, The Doctrinal Unity of Alternative Liability and Market Share Liability, 155 U. PA.
+L. REV. 447, 453 (2006).